CSCfi/csc-user-guide/docs/computing/running/lustre.md

-One main difference is that for Mahti there are separate MDTs between `scratch`, `home`, and `project`, thus the performance does not interfere from the different filesystems.
+One main difference is that for Mahti there are separate MDTs between `scratch`, `home`, and `project`, thus the metadata performance does not interfere from the different filesystems.
 Moreover, the `scratch` on Mahti can have better performance than the other storage areas if your application and the data size is big enough because of more OSTs and MDTs.
 On Puhti, all the OSTs and MDTs are shared across the storage areas, thus the performance should be similar between them.

 The peak performance for Mahti when it was one signle filesystem and not as it is now configured, it was around to ~100 GB/s for read or write and using 64 compute nodes.
 This performance is under dedicated access to the system, handling one file per process, not for single shared file.
 The performance for Puhti is around two times less than Mahti.

+##Performance

+The peak I/O performance for Mahti is around to 100 GB/sec for write and 115 GB/sec for read.
+However, this performance was achieved on dedicated system with 64 compute nodes, which means around to 1.5 GB/sec per compute node.
+If more nodes are used or many jobs do significant I/O, then you will not achieve 1.5 GB/sec, including also that maybe the I/O pattern of an application is not efficient.
+The corresponding performance for Puhti is half of Mahti.

 ## Best practices